-The Commission's Policies and Procedures for Accreditation of Programs in a New Dental Education Area or Discipline (Appendix 2) provides a framework for the Commission to determine whether a process of accreditation review should be initiated for the clinical fellowship training program in oral and maxillofacial surgery - trigeminal nerve surgery and disorders.
+At the Summer 2024 meeting, the Commission considered the Dr. Zuniga's request and noted the Commission's Policies and Procedures for Accreditation of Programs in A New Dental Education Area or Discipline (Appendix 2) provides a framework for the Commission in determining whether a process should be initiated for programs in a new dental education area or discipline.

-Summary: The Commission is requested to consider the July 23, 2024 correspondence from Dr. John Zuniga.
-The Commission may direct that an Ad Hoc Committee composed of Commission members be appointed to further study the request in accordance with the Commission's Policies and Procedures for Accreditation of Programs in A New Dental Education Area or Discipline, with a report on the ad hoc committee's progress at the Winter 2025 meeting of the Commission.
+Accordingly, the Commission directed that an Ad Hoc Committee composed of Commission members be appointed to further study the request in accordance with the Commission's Policies and Procedures for Accreditation of Programs in A New Dental Education Area or Discipline, with a report on the Ad Hoc Committee's progress at the Winter 2025 meeting of the Commission.